shubhanshu29/Movie-Ticket-Booking/README.md

 In resources/views there are the views(not many in this project due to the backend necessity).

 The routes of all the APIs are in the Routes/api.php .

+# APIs

+1. A 'POST' request to "ticket/create" would book a ticket.
+2. A 'PUT' request to "ticket/{ticket}" would update the timing of a ticket.
+3. A 'DELETE' request to "ticket/{ticket}" would delete the ticket.
+4. A 'GET' request to "ticket/time/{time} would show you all the tickets of a particular time.
+5. A 'GET' request to "ticket/{ticket}" would show you the details of the person who booked the ticket.

 # Models: